Dateline: Kuala Lumpur, Malaysia

 Each day you visit this year will count as a full day, the previous year’s days count as one-third, and days from two years ago count as one-sixth.

-Therefore, while you can technically spend 182 days in the US before the substantial presence test loops you into the US tax net, you would need to not have visited anytime within the past two years in order to use your full allowance.
+- Therefore, they should not have visited anytime within the past two years in order to use their full allowance.

 This is why most people advise you to only spend 120 days in the US per year if you’re not a citizen or permanent resident.
 If you spend 120 days in the US per year, then you have 20 days counting against you from two years ago and 40 from last year, giving you 120 full days to spend in the US this year.